 A quorum shall be two members.

-In general, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member and any other person required to attend, no fewer than five working days prior to the date of the meeting.
+4.2 In general, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member and any other person required to attend, no fewer than five working days prior to the date of the meeting.
 Supporting papers shall be sent to members and to other attendees, as appropriate, at the same time.

 Minutes of Committee meetings shall be circulated to all members of the Committee and be available to all other members of the Board unless it would be inappropriate to do so.

 Meetings shall be held not less than three times a year, and where appropriate should coincide with key dates in the

 Where the Committee is not satisfied with any aspect of the proposed financial reporting by the Group, it shall report its views to the Board.